rgwood/ReiTunes/README.md

 The Windows client is a UWP application using WinUI, MSIX sideloading, WinRT APIs and the AppContainer sandbox.
 It can stream or download music from my personal collection, and it has a fast fuzzy-find search.

-On the server side, an ASP.NET Core web API running on a Linux server acts as a central sync point for library metadata.
+On the server side, a web API acts as a central sync point for library metadata.
 Music files are stored in cloud object storage and accessible over HTTPS.

 Library metadata changes are treated as events; they are serialized to JSON and stored in SQLite locally immediately, then pushed to the server asynchronously later.
 You can think of the events like Git commits.